 It’s important to remember that, as an adolescent, your child is learning how to be part of a group—and he’s terrified of not fitting in.
 Kids learn that to go along with others, you either enjoy what they’re doing or learn to hide your true feelings as a way to get by.
 And don’t forget, functionally, adolescents don’t want to just “get by” with their friends; they want to be popular and well–liked.
 In fact, the drive to be popular is probably the core value of most adolescents—and they often simply don’t realize what shaky ground they’re standing on when they take on that value.

 Fitting into a group drives your teen’s development and defines who he is.
 Resisting authority makes him feel like an individual because he’s reaffirming who he is by resisting an outside influence.
 And in this case, you are the outside influence your child is resisting.
-Get ready, because if you don’t like something, he’s going to like it even more.
+This is a process psycologists call individuation.
+And get ready, because if you don’t like something, he’s going to like it even more.
 Listening to music you don’t like feeds into his feeling of individuation—his sense of wanting to become his own individual.
 It’s not necessarily that he wants you to dislike his music, but if you do, that’s fine with him.
 The same thing happens with clothes, movies, and pop culture.
 The downside to that is that in our culture today, adolescents have access to very dangerous things—like drugs and alcohol—to a much greater degree than teens did 50 years ago.
 And that access gets easier as time goes on.
 Every year, younger and younger children can get drugs and alcohol.
 In my years of working with kids in high school, they would brag to me that they could get anything they wanted.
 And I’d question them.
 I’d say, “You mean like sleeping pills and barbiturates?
 Pain pills?”
 And they would answer, “Yeah, and heroin, crystal meth and coke.”
 Needless to say, these are very dangerous drugs—drugs where if you slip up and use too much, you die.
 Not only are they highly addictive, they’re fatal.

 I think that children aren’t ready for that kind of temptation, and if their friends are doing it, they’re very much at risk.
 Now, in most areas, the peer pressure is not about hard drugs.
 In fact, I believe some of the peer pressure is against hard drugs.
 But certainly there’s a lot of pressure to use the drugs that kids see as “soft”: pot, ecstasy, and pharmaceuticals.
 And I want to clarify that I personally don’t see those substances as soft drugs—this is just how kids have presented the information to me.